 1. 6 How HIV interacts with the immune system

 This is because the cells that the body uses to fight infection are instead used by HIV to reproduce.

 - HIV makes the body produce more CD4 cells to fight this new virus.

 - These new cells provide more target cells for HIV to infect and reproduce.

 - The body responds by making even more cells to fight the new virus.

 Most people develop immune cells that try to fight HIV.
 These are called HIV-specific CD4 cells (or T4 cells).
 However, these cells get worn out and usually disappear within 6 months.

 HIV then continues infecting other CD4 cells.
 Without treatment, usually over many years, the rest of the immune system is worn down.

-Active cells with HIV die more quickly than T cells in someone who is HIV negative: after 1-2 days instead of 3-4 days.
+Active cells with HIV die more quickly than CD4 cells in someone who is HIV negative.
+They live for 1-2 days instead of 3-4 days.
 Infected cells also signal to uninfected cells to die more quickly.
 Therefore, HIV doesn’t need to infect every cell to cause them to die.
 Only 1 in 1000 CD4 cells are likely to have HIV.

 ART blocks HIV from reproducing.
 This returns your immune system back to an almost normal state.